This will improve the quality and efficiency of the documents you entrust to use for delivery, whether it be electronic or printed delivery.

 If you are using PDF-XChange:

-For details on how to determine your font embedding options for PDF-XChange Lite, please go here.
+For details on how to determine your font embedding options for PDF-XChange Lite, please go here or follow the instructions below.

 The computer is saving your Word, Excel, or Publisher document in a way that makes it hard for others to modify it, but it preserves the font and graphics programming on the back end.
 This makes the graphics slightly sharper when you open it on a computer, BUT if the computer you are using to open the file doesn’t have that exact font programmed into it, it may look like distorted/illegible on a computer other than the one you used to create the document.